Grades 10 - 12, College, Adults

 Cath Clarke, Time Out London

 "Open Bethlehem is a non-violent attempt to save a city that belongs to many in the world.
-It is unconscionable the Bethlehem should be allowed to die slowly from strangulation."
+It is unconscionable that Bethlehem should be allowed to die slowly from strangulation."

 Reverend Desmond Tutu, Archbishop, Educator, Civil Rights Activist, Nobel Peace Prize Awardee